 Some stories can result in lasting changes to your character's social status.
-These are represented by prestiges and stigmas, character options that can only be unlocked through story and roleplaying.
+These are represented by prestiges and stigmas, which can be obtained in one of three ways: Immortal blessings, bravo awards, or story and roleplaying.
 Stories where this is possible must be approved by the artistic director.

 A prestige is a special honor, title, station, or standing that distinguishes your character in society.

 - Prerequisites.
 To qualify for a prestige, you must meet certain ability and story requirements.
 For example, aspiring paladins must have a Share combat ability, an Inspect Evil narrative ability, and complete the paladin trials.
 Losing any of your prestige's prerequisites will result in losing the prestige.

 - One at a Time.
 You may only gain one prestige at a time.
 If you unlock a new one, you automatically lose the old one.